JustTemmie/steam-presence/README.md

 ![image](https://user-images.githubusercontent.com/47639983/237048939-d08c1b01-f85a-40d5-928e-df3e88116063.png)

-the "enhanced rich presence" info in question
+the "enhanced rich presence" info here is talking about the "Browsing Menus" part

 some steam games have what steam calls "enhanced rich presence", it's pretty much the same rich presence system discord has, but on steam!